 Strong, sustainable cultural sectors grow from small organisations and freelancers that are connected to local communities and places, creating genuinely connected and relevant experiences and which grow impact over time.
-Hammersmith & Fulham needs to grow the grassroots and support smaller organisations, freelancers and independent artists; as a prime example, the Commission heard from several stakeholders that many small organisations have had to leave the borough or take their activity outside the boundaries because of lack of access to affordable space in LBHF.
-This could be addressed in the short term through reallocation of unused space through partnership and/or subsidy.
-In the longer term, the Council could consider development of incubator spaces (such as Open Cell) in various locations across the borough.
-There is also a need for increased and sustainable financial support, which would lead to a healthy and secure cultural ecology.
+Hammersmith & Fulham needs to grow the grassroots and support smaller organisations, freelancers and independent artists; as a prime example, the commission heard from several stakeholders that many small organisations have had to leave the borough or take their activity outside the boundaries because of lack of access to affordable space in H&F Council.
+This could be addressed in the short term. through reallocation of unused space through partnership and/or subsidy.
+In the longer term, the council could consider development of incubator spaces (such as Open Cell) in various locations across the borough.
+There is also a need for increased and sustainable financial support, which would

-Example case study: Cockpit Arts
+Cockpit Arts